nompelis/INXLib/README.md

    iret = xwindow_setup( &xvars, -1, -1, -1, -1, 0, 1, 0 );

-Updated the code to remove the X font handlign file, and combined everything in a single file.
+Updated the code to remove the X font handling file, and combined everything in a single file.

 IN 2023/05/12